 Check that all bolts holding the caliper to the frame and the brake blocks to the caliper are tightly tightened after this cleaning procedure — loose bolts can cause brake noise.

 Cleaning the rust on the bike maybe is a way to prevent breaks.
 Read this article to see more tips: How To Get Rust Off A Bike.

 Are you still getting a squeal after all that is cleaning and tightening?
 Then it’s possible that your brakes aren’t correctly adjusted.
 Apply the brake and examine how the rim and block surfaces connect; loosen the mounting nuts and rearrange the blocks to achieve a proper connection.

 A tiny amount of play in the wheel bearings might also contribute to noisy brakes, and the reasons stated above.

 Contamination, like rim brakes, is the most typical cause of squeaky disc brakes.
 When spray lubricants are used on a bicycle with disc brakes, and part of the oil gets on the rotors or pads, this can happen — extreme caution is required if you use such products.

-Cleaning your rims or rotors using an oil-free cleanser and sanding down your brake pads will assist in reducing brake squeal.
-You can buy disc brake cleaners to maintain them clean and contaminant-free, and this will usually suffice, but if the disc pads themselves have become contaminated, you’ll need to take them from the bike and sandpaper them down.
+Cleaning your rims or rotors using an oil-free cleanser and sanding down your brake pads will assist in reducing brake squeals.
+You can buy disc brake cleaners to keep them clean and contaminant-free, which will usually suffice, but if the disc pads have become contaminated, you’ll need to take them from the bike and sandpaper them down.